Jeanette Moncada Eriksson

 DESCRIBE YOUR IDEAL JOB/CLIENT/COLLABORATION.

-I love to collaborate with other open-minded creatives, and positive vibes on set it key for me.
+Collaborating with other open-minded creatives, and positive vibes on set is key.

 WHAT IS YOUR HOURLY RATE, RETAINER, OR SALARY RANGE?